chucktilbury/klox/README.md

 * Change the less token to a colon in classDeclaration().
 Support it in the scanner.

+* Need an import system so that source is not limited to one file.

+* Support multi-line comments

 ------------------------------------
 Changes actually implemented
 --------------------------------------

 * Chapter 24 challenge #1, make IP more efficient.
+* Fixed table wrap around to use bitwise operations.
+* Fix the REPL with a proper readline implementation.
+* Line numbers in the chunk data structure. (ch 14 #1)

 ----------------------------------
 Steps to add an object type